FrancoisChaumont/open-route-service/README.md

 composer require francoischaumont/open-route-service:2.*
 ```

-Requires a file named [api.key](api.key) which contains the API key in order to run.
+Requires a file named [api.key](api.key) at the root which contains the API key in order to run.

 ## Testing
 A tests file is provided under the tests folder to give an overall idea how to use this library.